RULSurv: A probabilistic survival-based method for early censoring-aware prediction of remaining useful life in ball bearings: Evaluation metrics

 \textbf{MAE:} The mean absolute error is the absolute difference between the actual and predicted survival times (defined as the median time of the predicted survival curve).
-Given an individual survival distribution (ISD), $S\br{t\;|\;\bm{x}_{i}} = \P\br{T>t\;|\;\bm{X} = \bm{x}_{i}}$, we compute the predicted survival time $\hat{t}_i$ as the median survival time \citep{qi2023effective}:
+Given an individual survival distribution (ISD), $S\br{t\;|\;\bm{x}_{i}} = \P\br{T>t\;|\;\bm{X} = \bm{x}_{i}}$, we compute the predicted survival time $\hat{t}_i$ as the median survival time~\citep{qi2023effective}:

 where $\tau \in [0,1]$ represents the quantile probability level.
-Given $\hat{t}_{i}$ and ${t}_{i}$, it is then trivial to calculate the MAE if the event is observed ($\delta_{i} = 1$) \citep{qi2023effective}:
+Given $\hat{t}_{i}$ and ${t}_{i}$, it is then trivial to calculate the MAE if the event is observed ($\delta_{i} = 1$)~\citep{qi2023effective}:

 \textbf{MAE\textsubscript{H}:} In cases where the event is not observed ($\delta_{i} = 0$), there are still ways to calculate the MAE.
-One example is using a Hinge loss function accommodating the censored observations: if the predicted survival time $\hat{t_{i}}$ is less than the censoring time $c_{i}$, the loss equals the censoring time minus the predicted time.
-When the predicted survival time is equal to or exceeds the censoring time, the loss is zero \citep{qi2023effective}:
+One approach is using the hinge loss function for the censored observations: if the predicted survival time $\hat{t_{i}}$ is less than the censoring time, $c_{i}$, the loss equals the censoring time minus the predicted time.
+When the predicted survival time is equal to or exceeds the censoring time, the loss is zero~\citep{qi2023effective}:

-\textbf{MAE\textsubscript{M}:} Another way to accommodate censored observations is by assigning a “best guess” value (margin time) to each censored observation \citep{haider_effective_2020}, using the Kaplan-Meier (KM) estimator \citep{kaplan_nonparametric_1958}.
-Given the event time $e_{j}$ is greater than the censoring time $c_{i}$, the margin time is then a conditional expectation of the event time given some observation censored at $t_{i}$ \citep{qi2023effective}:
+\textbf{MAE\textsubscript{M}:} Another way to support censored observations using MAE is by assigning a “best guess” value (the margin time) to each censored observation~\citep{haider_effective_2020}, using the KM estimator~\citep{kaplan_nonparametric_1958}.
+Given the event time is greater than the censoring time, the margin time is then a conditional expectation of the event time given some observation censored at $t_{i}$~\citep{qi2023effective}:

-where $S_{\text{KM}}(D)(t)$ in the KM estimator derived from the training data. \cite{haider_effective_2020} proposed using a confidence weight $\omega_i = 1 - S_{\text{KM}}(D)(t_i)$ based on the margin value, which gives lower confidence for observations censored early and higher confidence for observations censored late ($\omega = 1$ for uncensored observations).
-Adopting this weighting scheme, the MAE-margin is then \citep{qi2023effective}:
+where $S_{\text{KM}}(D)(t)$ in the KM estimator derived from the training data.~\cite{haider_effective_2020} proposed using a confidence weight, $\omega_i = 1 - S_{\text{KM}}(D)(t_i)$, based on the margin value, which gives lower confidence for observations censored early and higher confidence for observations censored late ($\omega = 1$ for uncensored observations).
+Adopting this weighting scheme, the MAE-margin is then~\citep{qi2023effective}: